learn-co-curriculum/reading-ios-variable-scope/README.md

 ![ExampleError_redefinition](https://curriculum-content.s3.amazonaws.com/reading-ios-variable-scope/reading-ios-variable-scope/ExampleError_redefinition.png)

-**Note:** *This is a case of a minor semantic difference between Xcode's terminology and the terminology of these lessons.
-If it had been up to him, this author would have written the error code above to read* `Redeclaration of 'x'`.

-However, if we redeclared `x` within an `if` statement, for example, the change will only affect `x` within the local scope of the `if` statement.
+However, if we redefined `x` within an `if` statement, for example, the change will only affect `x` within the local scope of the `if` statement.
 Once we return to the wider scope, however, `x` will again hold its value from when we were last in the wider scope:

 **~ Do NOT follow this example in your work! ~**